Local Map Construction with SDMap: A Comprehensive Survey: Multimodal Representation

-In the context of enhancing Local map perception tasks, incorporating SD map information as prior knowledge can significantly improve the performance of vision and lidar sensors, particularly in long-distance and occlusion scenarios \cite{SMERF}.
-To integrate SD maps effectively into network structures while preserving their unique road information, various representations have been explored.
-SD maps can generally be categorized into two forms: raster and vector.
+In the context of enhancing local map perception tasks, incorporating SDMap information as prior knowledge can significantly improve the performance of vision and lidar sensors, particularly in long-distance and occlusion scenarios\cite{SMERF}.
+To integrate SDMap effectively into network structures while preserving their unique road information, various representations have been explored.
+SDMap can generally be categorized into two forms: raster and vector.

-An example of an SD map is illustrated in Fig. \ref{fig:sdmap}.
-This figure demonstrates how different forms of SD map representations can be utilized to supplement the local map construction process, thereby enhancing the overall performance of perception systems.
+An example of an SDMap is illustrated in Fig. \ref{fig:sdmap}.
+This figure demonstrates how different forms of SDMap representations can be utilized to supplement the local map construction process, thereby enhancing the overall performance of perception systems.

 Feature extractors can contain multiple modal data.
-Here S is the SD map prior that comes in the form of road center-line skeletons.
+Here S is the SDMap prior that comes in the form of road center-line skeletons.
 Where $\mathit{F_{1}}$ represents the feature extractor, extracting multimodal inputs to obtain BEV features, $\mathit{F_{2}}$ represents the decoder, and outputs the detection results.